pechenkactrld/LocalDesk/README.md

 ### Windows

-Download Ollama from their official web site and install it Download LocalDesk.exe from GitHub releases
+Download Ollama from their official web site and install it, Download LocalDesk.exe from GitHub releases

 ### MacOS

-Download Ollama from their official web site and install it Download LocalDesk.dmg file from GitHub releases
+Download Ollama from their official web site and install it, Download LocalDesk.dmg file from GitHub releases
 Drag it to applications folder

 ### Linux

-Download Ollama from their official web site and install it Download LocalDesk.bin from GitHub releases or using git clone
+Download Ollama from their official web site and install it, Download LocalDesk.bin from GitHub releases or using git clone

 then